 Figure 6.18.2.2-1: CHO procedure with indicated second measurement

 1) The UEs performs measurement, and sends measurement report including measured signal 1 of this specific cell to the source gNB (A).
-The measured signal may be false gNB C's who forged the same cell to the target gNB B.
+The measured signal may be’false gNB C's who forged the same cell to the target gNB B.

 2) -2.
 When the source gNB receives Measurement Report, the measured signal is going to trigger Conditional Handover, the source gNB (A) sends CHO request with a CSI-RS to request the target gNB to prepare a specific CSI-RS for the UE.